awsdocs/aws-certificate-user-guide/doc_source/gs-acm-request-public.md

 # Request a Public Certificate<a name="gs-acm-request-public"></a>

 The following sections discuss how to use the ACM console or AWS CLI to request a public ACM certificate\.

-If you are having trouble requesting a certificate, see [Troubleshooting Certificate Requests](troubleshooting-cert-requests.md)\.
-If you are having trouble requesting a certificate for an \.IO domain, see [Troubleshoot Problems with the \.IO Domain ](troubleshoot-iodomains.md)\.
+If you encounter problems when requesting a certificate, see [Troubleshooting Certificate Requests](troubleshooting-cert-requests.md)\.

 To request a private certificate using your private certificate authority \(CA\), see [Request a Private Certificate](gs-acm-request-private.md)\.

 **Topics**
 + [Requesting a Public Certificate Using the Console](#request-public-console)